rcompos/kubespray-and-pray/README.md

     __Optional Container Volume__  To create a dedicated Docker container logical volume on an available raw disk volume, specify optional argument -b for _block_device_, such as _/dev/sdd_.
 Otherwise default device is _/dev/sdc_.
 If default block device not found, the _/var/lib/docker_ directory will by default, reside under the local root filesystem.

-    __Inventory Directory__  The Ansible inventory host configuration files are located by default in the directory _inventory/default_.
-However this location can be specified with option -i.
+    __Inventory Directory__  The location of the cluster inventory is specified with option -i.
+The following example looks in kubespray-and-pray/inventory/my-cluster for the inventory.ini file.

-    Example:  ./kap.sh -u myuser -b /dev/sdb -i dev20node
+    Example:  ./kap.sh -u myuser -b /dev/sdb -i my-cluster

     Optional arguments for _kap.sh_ are as follows.
 If no option is specified the default values will be used.

     | Flag   | Description                            | Default     |